 I know all about how and where to eat for less, stay for less, get around for less.
 Follow my top 10 tips!

-But be aware of when low season is in Rome.
-It's not very long, in part because of our mild climate and in part because... it's Rome!
+Low season is not very long, in part because of our mild climate and in part because . . . it's Rome!
 People want to come year round.
 And no, October is not "shoulder season."
 It's one of the busiest months of the year in Rome!

 If you come in truly low season, the world is your oyster.
 You could either spend very little for accommodation, or, you can splurge and stay in a nice hotel, but for a lot less than the rest of the year.

-Spring is already the start of high season, but in particular watch for these dates:
+Spring is already the start of high season, but if you want to visit Rome on a budget and avoid high airfares and hotel prices, in particular watch for these dates:

 At the top of every page, you can see a menu that shows my pages of what to expect in Rome, month by month.
 Check there too!

-Some of the items on this page are just about helping you not over-pay for things that should cost less or even be free.
+Some of the suggestions on this page are just about helping you not over-pay for things that should cost less or even be free.

 You may of course want to do these things, and they may leave you with special memories of your trip to Rome.